hawoot/excel-differ/docs/ARCHITECTURE_V2.md

 ## 1. Overview

-The Excel Differ system is designed as a **modular, composable architecture** where each component can function independently or be combined into larger systems.
+The Excel Differ system is designed as a **modular, composable architecture** where each component functions independently and is coordinated by an orchestrator.
 This design enables:

 - **Independent development and deployment** of each component
-- **Flexible integration** patterns (CLI, API, library)
+- **Clear workflow orchestration** for automated processing
 - **Easy testing** of individual components
-- **Clear separation of concerns**
+- **Flexible integration** patterns (CLI, API, library)

 ---